-Additionally, it is not possible to write quantification over all array components (e.g. to express that all array elements are non-null).
+Limitations: It is not possible to write a quantification over all array components (e.g., to express that all array elements are non-null).
 There is no such Java expression, but it would be useful when writing specifications.

-27.9 Field invariants
+28.9 Field invariants